Confidence Bay

 Confidence Bay was the first mobile high-definition edit suite in the world.
 The facility was constructed within a 35' recreational vehicle with two full editing bays inside.
 It debuted in March 2006 at South by Southwest (SXSW) in Austin, Texas.
-It was created by Texas entrepreneurs Michael David (MD) Weis and certified Mac autist Sam Crutsinger.
+It was created by Texas entrepreneurs Michael David (MD) Weis and Sam Crutsinger.

 Design philosophy

 The interior of the truck was designed to focus on the comfort of the passengers instead of focusing on the technology.
 Most of the tech is hidden out of view with only the displays, keyboards, and such being visible.
 The vehicle has two slide-out compartments that expand the interior to 300 sqft.
 The custom cabinetry and counters were created by Gerry Burgess.
 The counter tops and several of the cabinets feature rounded edges which were created by steaming and bending the wood over time.
 The floor is covered with laminate hardwood flooring.

 There's a video projector inside the RV that points to a dual-vision projection screen in front of a 16:9 aspect window in the side of the RV.
 At night the images projected onto the screen are visible to anybody standing outside the truck.
 This was designed to allow large groups of crew members to view footage without having to crowd into the truck.

 The technology used in Confidence Bay is customized to the needs of the project.
 By default, the systems are multi-processor MacPro towers with Final Cut Studio, but the tech has been reconfigured in the past for AVID, Premiere, and Sony Vegas.
 The infrastructure is designed to work with any desktop platform.